AvanteGov/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+	Document object model, represents the bridge of data between the code base and the browser.

 2. What is an event?
+	a user invoked response that communicates action and interactivity to a browser to be processed by the code base

 3. What is an event listener?
+	code that watches for specific user interaction with interface.

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? to be able to perform methods on the contained data.

 5. What is a component?
+	a modular piece of code that is able to be manipulated per dynamic data input.
+A template of sorts.

 ### Git Set up